 Having a serious illness is difficult.
 Nobody wants to feel sick, or deal with side effects of medications and other treatments.
 In order to feel better, many people try complementary and alternative (CAM) treatments.
-Is this a good idea?
-Are these treatments safe and effective?
 This post provides information on the pros and cons of yoga and magnetic therapy.

 For an overview of important general information on CAM treatments, please read the first post in the series.
 Additionally, read the following posts for the pros and cons of these other common CAM treatments: